Greensboro, NC

 Lead water pipes may still exist in the City's system, particularly on private property with older homes and businesses.
 Of the City's approximately 112,000 water service lines, 30,000 lines were installed in the 1980s after North Carolina banned lead in service lines.

-To comply with the LCRR, the City is performing vacuum excavation on private property and has randomly selected customers within the Greensboro service area to receive the Vacuum Excavation Letter with the City's Right-of-Entry QR code (ROE).
-This letter asks these customers to allow the City contractor to perform a test on their private water service line.
-This test is the least-invasive method for identifying water service line pipe material.
+To comply with the LCRR, the City is performing vacuum excavations on private properties and has randomly selected customers in the Greensboro service area to receive the Vacuum Excavation Letter with the City's Right-of-Entry QR code (ROE).
+This letter asks customers to allow a City contractor to perform a test on their private water service line.
+This test is the least-invasive method for identifying water-service line pipe material.

 The City is fully committed to complying with the EPAs regulations and intends to cover the replacement cost of all water service lines classified as lead from the water main to the customer’s building.